 Feel like playing with baby goats in the spring?
 There are places to do that.
 And want to join in all the Easter egg hunting fun?
 We’ve got that list here.
 What about hiking trails or camping spots?
 This part of the state is perfect for those activities.
 What about day trips or free things to do?
 Got those too.

 Greenville is home to many local farms where you can spend some time with baby animals, especially in the spring.
 Not only can you see animals, but some farms even let you help out.
-Whether you want to bottle feed a goat, see a baby sheep, pet or horse or just pick up some fabulous goat cheese, you’ll find a farm to visit in our list of places near Greenville to see baby animals.
+Whether you want to bottle feed a goat, see a baby sheep, pet a horse, or just pick up some fabulous goat cheese, you’ll find a farm to visit in our list of places near Greenville to see baby animals.

 Oh, does Greenville do festivals!
 And they do them well.
-Springtime has some of the best festivals the whole year like Artisphere showcasing visual and performing arts, or iMagine Upstate with robots, science and hands on tech.
+Springtime has some of the best festivals the whole year like Artisphere showcasing visual and performing arts, or iMagine Upstate with robots, science and hands-on tech.
 And we can’t forget Greek Festival and the baklava!
 See our Spring Kid-Friendly Festival Guide for all of Greenville’s spring festivals.

 What’s springtime without cute photos of your child racing for a brightly-colored Easter egg?
 Our Greenville Easter Guide features our Best Easter Egg Hunt list in Greenville.
 We’ll be updating our list as Easter gets closer.
 It has egg hunts, Easter Bunny brunches, bunny photo ops, and Easter activities.
 You’ll find tips for local egg hunts and a list of local restaurants with Easter Brunch in Greenville.